Label84/laravel-mailviewer/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/label84/laravel-mailviewer.svg?style=flat-square)](https://packagist.org/packages/label84/laravel-mailviewer)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/label84/laravel-mailviewer/run-tests?label=Tests&style=flat-square)

-Laravel MailViewer enables you to view and filter through mail sent by your Laravel application.
+Laravel MailViewer enables you to view and filter mail that is sent by your Laravel application.
 It saves all sent mail to the database automatically.
-It also provides an overview of the number of emails sent grouped by Notification.
+It also includes an overview page with the total number of mails sent grouped by Notification.

 ![MailViewer screenshot](./docs/screenshot_default.png?raw=true "MailViewer Screenshot")